 - No flying is allowed behind the extended flight line.

 - There is also a height limit of 400 feet above ground level, above which no flying is allowed, in accordance with current CAA/ANO regulations.

 - All members are required to be fully paid up members of the BMFA and have the benefits of BMFA insurance.

 - Operators of models should be registered as operators/flyers of their model as required by the CAA/ANO;

 - Their operator’s registration number to be displayed in accordance with the requirements of the CAA.

-- All members wishing to fly shall carry with them, and have available for checking their club membership card; BMFA membership card and such documentation as required by the CAA/ANO;
+- All members wishing to fly shall carry with them, and have available for checking their club membership card; proof of BMFA membership and such documentation as required by the CAA/ANO;

 - No member should fly without having all of the above with them at the field.

-- When wishing to take off the pilot should ascertain whether the approach is clear and if so call “ on the runway”, place their model in the take-off position, return to the pilots’ box, call “clear” and promptly take off in the circuit direction.
+- When wishing to take off the pilot should ascertain whether the approach is clear and if so call “ on the strip”, and if clear to do so, place their model in the take-off position, return to the pilots’ box, call “clear” and promptly take off in the circuit direction.
 Models already on the runway have priority over those not yet on final approach.
-There should be no “running up” of the engine on the runway
+There should be no “running up” of an engine on the runway

 - When ready to land a pilot should ascertain if it is safe to do so and if so call “landing”, land on the runway.
-Before retrieving the model he should check it is safe to do so, call “on the runway” collect the model and return it to the pits area, calling “clear” when off the runway.
+Before retrieving the model they should check it is safe to do so, call “on the strip” and if clear to do so, collect the model and return it to the pits area, calling “clear” when off the runway.
 Models on final approach have priority over those pilots wishing to enter the runway.

 - In the event of a model going “deadstick” then other pilots should keep clear and give them priority.